nicolargo/glances/docs/aoa/load.rst

 `load on BSD`_ does not means high CPU load.
 The Windows load is emulated by the PsUtil lib (see `load on Windows`_)

-Glances gets the number of CPU core to adapt the alerts.
+Glances gets the number of CPU core (displayed on the first line) to adapt the alerts.
 Alerts on load average are only set on 15 minutes time period.

-The first line also displays the number of CPU core.
+Thresholds are computed by dividing the 5 and 15 minutes average load per CPU(s) number.
+For example, if you have 4 CPUs and the 5 minutes load is 1.0, then the warning threshold will be set to 2.8 (0.7 * 4 * 1.0).

 Legend: